KAIST-SE-Lab/StarPlateS/README.md

 3. Execute runme script in the VENTOS_Public folder.
 You should not execute the "runme" script as sudo/root.
-It will take 1~2 hour to check and install the essential libraries.
+It may take 1~2 hour to check and install the essential libraries.
 <pre><code> cd VENTOS_Public
  ./runme
 </code></pre>